A probabilistic approach to drift estimation from stochastic data: The technique

 \end{lemma}

-Lemma \ref{lem:dj0k3} is in fact stated in more generality.
-It holds true as long the smoothed function $\Smooth_{\epsilon_1} \bar{f}$ lies in the RKHS created by $k$.
-Suppose $\tilde{k}$ is a Gaussian kernel whose bandwidth is an integer $m$ multiple of $\epsilon_1$.
-Then the corresponding integral operators satisfy $\tilde{K} = \Smooth_{\epsilon_1}^m$, from the convolution law for Gaussian kernels \citep[e.g.][]{Gonzalez2009dip}.
-The same would hold true for a kernel $k$ which is derived from $\tilde{k}$.
-The particular derivation we have in mind is a similarity transform, as shown in \eqref{eqn:symm} later.

-We fix some notation before describing Algorithm \ref{algo:2}.
+Algorithm~\ref{algo:1} is a general algorithm for computing conditional expectation, and is at the core of our numerical procedure.
+We make an important note here that the application of the Gaussian smoothing $\Matrix{G_{\epsilon_1}}$ is optional, and does not affect the analytic properties of the convergence scheme.
+We next show its use in drift estimation.
 Given any $d\times M$ matrix $A$, we use $A_i$ and $A^j$ to denote its $i$-th column vector and $j$-th row vector respectively.
 Given a sequence $\braces{ z_n }_{n=1}^{N}$ of $d$-dimensional vectors, we use $\braces{ z_n^{(i)} }_{n=1}^{N}$ to denote the $1$-dimensional timeseries created by extracting the $i$-th coordinate from these vectors.
 We now present how Algorithm~\ref{algo:1} can be used to estimate the drift from an SDE orbit.